Interaction renormalization and validity of kinetic equations for turbulent states: Introduction

-Let us briefly discuss some of the similarities and differences between the relative roles of the largest and smallest scales known for fluid turbulence, and those found here for wave turbulence.
+Let us briefly discuss similarities and differences between the relative roles of the largest and smallest scales known for fluid turbulence, and those found here for wave turbulence.
 In any turbulent direct cascade, scale invariance is broken both by the pumping scale $L$ in the IR and the dissipation scale in the UV.
 In incompressible fluid turbulence, all the velocity moments are finite in the limit of the dissipation (viscous) scale going to zero.
-Similarly, we have shown here that the naive UV divergences appearing in the subleading terms of the kinetic equation can be re-summed, making the statistics of weak wave turbulence independent of a distant dissipation scale, at least in the universality class of (\ref{prod}).
-Nevertheless, the UV divergences leave an imprint on the perturbation theory of the kinetic equation, making it singular.
-Turning to large scales, the anomalous scalings in fluid turbulence make the effect of the pumping scale felt at arbitrarily short scales \cite{SF,FGV}: When one fixes the energy flux (the third velocity moment in incompressible fluid turbulence) at a given $k$, the spectral energy (the second moment) at that scale goes to zero when $kL\to \infty$, while the moments higher than the third diverge.
-This means that the larger the box, the more intermittent the system is, so that the same flux is transferred by more and more rare fluctuations.
+We identified here wide classes of wave turbulence with the spectrum independent of a distant dissipation scale (however, the example of spin waves in the Appendix shows that wave turbulence allows for richer opportunities).
+Turning to large scales, the anomalous scaling in fluid turbulence makes the effect of the pumping scale felt at arbitrarily short scales \cite{SF,FGV}: When one fixes the energy flux (the third velocity moment in incompressible fluid turbulence) at a given $k$, the spectral energy (the second moment) at that scale goes to zero when $kL\to \infty$, while the moments higher than the third diverge.
+The larger the box, the more intermittent the system is, so that the same flux is transferred by more rare fluctuations.
 Similarly, our IR divergence makes the corrections to weak wave turbulence explicitly dependent on the pumping scale.
 Even when the dimensionless nonlinearity parameter $\epsilon_k$ is small, by increasing $L=1/k_0$ one eventually breaks the weak-turbulence approximation and makes turbulence strong.
 The dependence of wave turbulence on the pumping scale discovered here is thus a direct analog of intermittency and anomalous scaling.

-Let us stress that our analysis of $k$-space nonlocality is different from the traditional approach to the locality of a flux (usually given by the lowest-order cumulant, e.g., third, in incompressible turbulence).
-Much effort has been spent on establishing whether the main contribution to the flux is given by triplets with comparable or very different wavenumbers (some common misconceptions are discussed in \cite{FV15}).
-On the contrary, our nonlocality is related to accounting for multi-mode interactions.